 The “just green enough” strategy uncouples environmental cleanup from high-end residential and commercial development.
 Our new anthology, “Just Green Enough: Urban Development and Environmental Gentrification,” provides many other examples of the need to plan for gentrification effects before displacement happens.
 It also describes efforts to create environmental improvements that explicitly consider equity concerns.

-For example, UPROSE, Brooklyn’s oldest Latino community-based organisation, is combining racial justice activism with climate resilience planning in Brooklyn’s Sunset Park neighborhood.
+For example, UPROSE, Brooklyn’s oldest Latino community-based organisation, is combining racial justice activism with climate resilience planning in Brooklyn’s Sunset Park neighbourhood.
 The group advocates for investment and training for existing small businesses that often are Latino-owned.
 Its goal is not only to expand well-paid manufacturing jobs, but to include these businesses in rethinking what a sustainable economy looks like.
-Rather than rezoning the waterfront for high-end commercial and residential use, UPROSE is working for an inclusive vision of the neighborhood, built on the experience and expertise of its largely working-class immigrant residents.
+Rather than rezoning the waterfront for high-end commercial and residential use, UPROSE is working for an inclusive vision of the neighbourhood, built on the experience and expertise of its largely working-class immigrant residents.

 This approach illustrates a broader pattern identified by Macalester College geographer Dan Trudeau in his chapter for our book.
-His research on residential developments throughout the United States shows that socially and environmentally just neighborhoods have to be planned as such from the beginning, including affordable housing and green amenities for all residents.
-Trudeau highlights the need to find “patient capital” – investment that does not expect a quick profit – and shows that local governments need to take responsibility for setting out a vision and strategy for housing equity and inclusion.
+His research on residential developments throughout the United States shows that socially and environmentally just neighbourhoods have to be planned as such from the beginning, including affordable housing and green amenities for all residents.
+Trudeau highlights the need to find “patient capital” – an investment that does not expect a quick profit – and shows that local governments need to take responsibility for setting out a vision and strategy for housing equity and inclusion.